backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EC2 Troubleshooting.md

 - Example: If you run on-demand (A, C, D, H, I, M, R, T, Z) instance types you’ll have 64 vCPUs (default)
 - **Resolution**:
 	- Either *launch the instance in a different region* or
-	- *Request AWS to increase your limit of the region*
+	- We can use *Service Quotas to request an EC2 quota increase*.

  > [!note] vCPU-based *limits ONLY apply to* running **On-Demand** instances and **Spot instances**.